Hiswe/vh-check/README.md

 }
 ```

-#### updateOnScroll
+#### updateOnTouch

 **type:** `boolean`
 **default:** `false`

 Add an event listener on `touchmove` to recompute the sizes

-_⚠️ Important_
+⚠️ _Important_

-This can impact your website performances as changing sizes will make your browser [reflow](https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/)
+- This can impact your website performances as changing sizes will make your browser [reflow](https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/)
+- if `options.bind` is `false`, this will be ignored as well

 #### onUpdate